 - Possession of a minimum of a Master's degree from an accredited university that was (a) conferred in behavior analysis, education, or psychology, or (b) conferred in a degree program in which the candidate completed a BACB approved course sequence.

-- Applicants who want to be considered for the Graduate Certificate in Behavior Analysis must submit to the College of Graduate and Continuing Education:
+- Applicants who want to be considered for the Graduate Certificate in Behavior Analysis must submit to the Office of Graduate and Continuing Education:

 - An application for admission (due by February 1st)